skrey/yellow-extensions/features/command/README.md

 ## How to build a static website

 Create a static website at the command line.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php build`, you can optionally add a directory.
 This will build a static website in the `public` folder.
 Upload the static website to your web server and build a new one when needed.
-The URL of your static website can be defined in the settings, for example `StaticUrl: http://website/`.

 As an alternative to a static website you can build a cache.
 This speeds up your website significantly, but the cache needs to be updated repeatedly.
 Here's an example: `php yellow.php build cache`.
 To clean the cache type the following line: `php yellow.php clean cache`.